Chapter 3 : Chapter 3

 I headed toward the dungeons.
 I had Potions next.

 For the first time, I felt completely sure about my plan this year.
 With the Unbreakable Vow, there was no way I could back out.
 Arianna had been right; I had needed a greater form of commitment.
 Now I could finally work on getting closer to them without fear.

 I got to know Albus and Scorpius better that Potions lesson.
 And Rose, of course, but that wasn’t as important.
-Rose wasn’t a key part to my plan, although, I suppose if I were to get close to the four of them, it would be good to get close to the one that would be the most vital to my plan’s cousin.
+Rose wasn’t a key part to my plan, although, I suppose if I were to get close to the three of them, it would be good to get close to the one that would be the most vital to my plan’s cousin.

 After Potions, Rose and I had a free period.
 We decided to head to Gryffindor Tower to catch up on our homework.

 “So,” I said casually.
 “You and Al are cousins?”